philegli/philegli.github.io/_posts/tutorials/2017-11-11-setting-up-a-raspberry-pi.md

 8,9 N/A

-For some of the options to take effect, choose to reboot the Raspberry PI.
+For some of the options to take effect, choose to reboot the Raspberry Pi.

 ![_config.yml]({{ site.baseurl }}/images/installing_raspbian/config3.png)